frank-mitchell-com/jsonpp/README.md

 * If I've done my job, JSONPP creates as few temporary objects as possible.
   This is a boon for environments with strict memory constraints.

-* JSONPP provides the key associated with the current value.
-In the case of a nested Object or Array,`getCurrentKey()` returns the key in the enclosing Object (if any) at the start and end of the value.
-JSONP provides the key only at the KEY_NAME event; developers must track where in the enclosing Object a value goes.

 * Unlike JSONP's `JsonParser`, JSONPP separates the method that advances to the next event from the method that provides the event type.
 One can pass a `JsonPullParser` instance to other methods by itself.
 As long as no client